 Physical Therapist Salary

 The type of work environment also affects how much a physical therapist makes.
 The majority is salaried and employed through offices of health practitioners and hospitals.
 By industry, the annual average salary of physical therapists in offices of other health practitioners and general medical and surgical hospitals were right at around the national average.
 Other physical therapist may own their own private office, work as consultants for industry and commercial companies, or have contracts such as home health.
 Those working in special academic settings, consulting, and home health made almost $10,000 more than the national number.
-The annual mean salary for a home health physical therapist was $83,500.
-Physical therapist salaries by state ranged from $56,990 in Hawaii to $87,410 in Alaska.
-Over 30 states had an annual mean wage over $70,000.
+The annual mean salary for a home health physical therapist was $90,440.
+Physical therapist salaries by state ranged from $64,350 in North Dakota to $110,670 in Nevada.
+Over 30 states had an annual mean wage over $75,000.

 Physical Therapist Salary by State